 KOMODO 10 NIGHTS INDONESIA

 The following is a sample itinerary of where you might dive during your holiday with us.
-We wish to show you the very best diving but a number of factors can determine where we visit.
+We wish to show you the very best diving but the number of factors can determine where we visit.
 Weather, tides, how busy a site is with other dive vessels all play a part in the Cruise Director’s decision of which route the yacht takes.
 The safety of all on board is paramount and we always do our best in offering diving at alternate locations.
 The Cruise Director is happy to listen to requests from guests to visit or remain at certain sites and providing it is possible and the schedule allows, then guest’s requests are respected.

 Komodo- 10 Nights- Bima to Bima

-Up to 33 Dives including up to 6 night dives
+Up to 33 Dives including up to 6-night dives

 Day 1– Arrive Bima – 1 dive

 Meet a member of the Worldwide Dive and Sail crew at the Bima Airport, transfer to the port and board the SY Indo Siren.
-After boarding settle into your cabin and assemble your equipment with help from our friendly crew.
+After boarding, settle into your cabin and assemble your equipment with help from our friendly crew.
 The boat briefing and dive briefing follow.

 Dive 1- Bima Bay: This is a great location for a check-out dive with the possibility to find some small critters.
 Juvenile harlequin sweetlips, peacock flounders, oriental bonitos, frogfish, wire- coral shrimps, pineapple headed shrimps and zebra crabs to name just a few.